jojomondag/PNG_to_ico_to_icns_converter/README.md

 ## Notes

-- The script allows loading of truncated images, which can be helpful for some improperly formatted ICO files.
+- The script allows loading of truncated images, which can be helpful for some improperly formatted PNG files.
-- If an ICO file contains image sizes that don't match the supported ICNS types, those images will be skipped.
+- If a PNG file contains image sizes that don't match the supported ICNS types, those images will be skipped.
-- The script provides detailed output about each image in the ICO file, including dimensions, color depth, and file format.
+- The script provides detailed output about each image in the PNG file, including dimensions, color depth, and file format.

 ## Contributing